Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question -26

-You use Azure SQL Database Intelligent Insights and Azure Application Insights for monitoring.
+You use **Azure SQL Database Intelligent Insights and Azure Application Insights for monitoring**.

 You need to write ad-hoc queries against the monitoring data.
 Which query language should you use?